 Our Design and Licensing business operates in a "working capital light" business model, wherein we license our brands to third parties, provide certain design services, and generate royalty and design and service fee revenues through licensing and other agreements with wholesale manufacturers, sourcing and design companies, and retailers.
 This includes licensing our own brands for promotion and distribution through an Omnichannel retail sales strategy including distribution through Direct-Response Television (i.e. QVC and The Shopping Channel), the internet, and traditional bricks-and-mortar retail channels.
 The Company believes that this strategy distinguishes it from other brand management companies that rely solely on their licensees for all distribution.
-The Isaac Mizrahi brand and LCNY brand are licensed through our wholly-owned subsidiary IM Brands, LLC ("IM Brands") (the "Isaac Mizrahi Business") and the Ripka Brand is licensed through our wholly-owned subsidiary, JR Licensing").
+The Isaac Mizrahi brand and LCNY brand are licensed through our wholly-owned subsidiary IM Brands, LLC ("IM Brands") (the "Isaac Mizrahi Business") and the Ripka Brand is licensed through our wholly-owned subsidiary, JR Licensing, LLC ("JR Licensing").

 The Company's Retail Business operates through its wholly-owned subsidiary, IMNY Retail Management, LLC ("Retail Management"), and was launched in June 2013 opening the Company's first retail store located in Southampton, New York ("Southampton Store").
 The Company opened its second retail store, an outlet store, located near Atlanta, GA ("Georgia Store"), on March 2, 2014.
-Also, Retail Management plans to launch an e-commerce platform in the second quarter of this year.
+Retail Management launched its e-commerce platform in May 2014.

-Summary of operating results
+Summary of Operating Results

-The three months ended March 31, 2014 (the "Current Quarter") compared to the three months ended March 31, 2013 (the "Prior Year Quarter").
+The three months ended June 30, 2014 (the "Current Quarter") compared to the three months ended June 30, 2013 (the "Prior Year Quarter").

-The Company incurred a net loss of \$(0.96) million for the Current Quarter as compared to net income of \$0.01 million for the Prior Year Quarter.
+The Company had net income of \$0.41 million for the Current Quarter, compared to a net loss of \$1.2 million for the Prior Year Quarter.

-The Company's operating loss was \$(1.29) million in the Current Quarter, compared to an operating income of \$0.54 million in the Prior Year Quarter.
+The Company's operating income was \$0.97 million in the Current Quarter, compared to an operating loss of \$1.46 million in the Prior Year Quarter.